iobroker-community-adapters/ioBroker.solarlog/README.md

 The open JSON-interface (offene Json-Schnittstelle) has to be activated in the Solarlog's configuration menue (Konfiguration - System - Zugangskontrolle - Offene Json-Schnittstelle: aktivieren.)

 Install adapter, create instance.
-Set Solarlog - IP-adress and polling - intervall
+Set Solarlog - IP-adress (192.XXX.X.XXX), port (optional) and polling - intervall (in millilseconds)

 Check if all inverter - data is collectet. !!
 The user-password in solarlog has to be deactivated for this option!!
-Achtung: Damit die Abfrage der Unterzähler funktioniert, muss das Benutzerpasswort im Solarlog deaktiviert sein
+Achtung: Damit die Abfrage der Unterzaehler funktioniert, muss das Benutzerpasswort im Solarlog deaktiviert sein

 Tested on:
 Solarlog 200PM+ / 300PM+ / 500 / 1200Meter

 ## Changelog
+### 0.1.0
+- optional port declaration, readme updated
 ### 0.0.9
 - another bugfix daysum - function
 ### 0.0.8